-- 1. The objects of local government are - a. to provide democratic and accountable government for local communities; - b. to ensure the provision of services to communities in a sustainable manner; - c. to promote social and economic development; - d. to promote a safe and healthy environment; and - e. to encourage the involvement of communities and community organisations in the matters of local government. - 2.
+- a. to provide democratic and accountable government for local communities; - b. to ensure the provision of services to communities in a sustainable manner: - c. to promote social and economic development; - d. to promote a safe and healthy environment; and - e. to encourage the involvement of communities and community organizations in the matters of local government. - 2.
 A municipality must strive, within its financial and administrative capacity, to achieve the objects set out in subsection (1).